The Economics

 Closing the books

-Seven ledgers, and a single habit holding them together.
-A frontier number means nothing until you know which ruler it is on, whose dollar it really is, and what kind of company — or country, or business model — produced it.
+Eight ledgers, and a single habit holding them together.
+A frontier number means nothing until you know which ruler it is on, whose dollar it really is, and what kind of company, or country, or business model, or critic, produced it.
 The figures in this booklet will be stale within months; the way of reading them will not.
-When the next staggering headline arrives, do what every ledger here has done: find the unit, translate it into something a person can picture, and ask what kind of bet it really represents.
+When the next staggering headline arrives, from a lab or from a bear, do what every ledger here has done: find the unit, check the document it lives in, translate it into something a person can picture, and ask what kind of bet it really represents.
 That habit, not any number, is what this booklet was for.

 Sources & Notes

 Numbered notes for the load-bearing and contestable figures in this booklet.
-All links were retrieved in May 2026; figures are a snapshot of that date.
-Inline tags — reported (confirmed by a company or filing), projected (a forward estimate, often investor-facing), estimated (a third-party calculation) — indicate how solid each figure is.
+Notes 1–21 were gathered for the May 2026 edition; notes 22–40 were added in the July 2026 revision, which also corrected three of the original entries (8, 17 and 21; each says so in place).
+Inline tags, reported (confirmed by a company or filing), projected (a forward estimate, often investor-facing), estimated (a third-party calculation), indicate how solid each figure is.
 A few sources are paywalled or were originally leaked; these are cited by outlet without a stable free link.

 Premise